 How We’re Beating Nb

-We helped found and continue to fund a global research consortium called the NMTRC.
-Through this consortium, research is happening in 30+ hospitals over 20 states, along with 2 international locations.
+We helped found and continue to fund a global research consortium called Beat Childhood Cancer.
+Through this consortium, research is happening in 45+ hospitals and research institutions nationally, along with 2 international locations.

 Our short term goal is preventing relapse and increasing survival using a drug called DFMO.
 In the long term, our work with precision medicine is helping us find existing FDA approved drugs targeting common pathways in neuroblastoma.
-Partnering with companies like Dell and other great organizations, we’re leading the genomics charge in childhood cancer, and have been since 2010.
+Partnering with companies like Dell and other great organizations, the work we’re helping to fund is leading the genomics charge in childhood cancer, and has been since 2010.